 Key Concepts and Practices in the Course

-The course material came from Belsebuub’s personal experience of going through a process of spiritual transformation – which he began in 1990 – and from his experience teaching in person in cities across the UK and Australia for over a decade.
+The course material came from Belsebuub’s personal experience of going through the path of the spiritual sun/son – which he began in 1991 – and from his experience teaching in person in cities across the UK and Australia for over a decade.
 Belsebuub was also the personal student of Samael Aun Weor’s disciple Rabolu.
 Samael Aun Weor was a South American author who published extensively on spirituality and esoteric psychology.

 The Components of the Psyche

-The foundation of the course was built on an understanding that there are different parts of a person’s psychology, which influence our lives in very different ways .
+The foundation of the course was built on an understanding that there are different parts of a person’s psychology, which influence our lives in different ways.

 The most common states felt by most people are low ones.
 Because they are so much a part of the psyche, people have them and don’t even realise it.